Contributing¶

 Conventions, policies, non-obvious rules. |

-YAML → Python distillation: When workflow YAML files contain lengthy “why” explanations, migrate the rationale to Python module, class, or constant docstrings (using MyST admonitions like ```{note} and ```{warning}).
+YAML → Python distillation: migrate lengthy “why” explanations from workflow YAML to Python module/class/constant docstrings (MyST admonitions like ```{note}).
 Trim the YAML comment to a one-line “what” plus a pointer: # See {package}/{module}.py for rationale.

 Documenting code decisions¶

-Document design decisions, trade-offs, and non-obvious implementation choices directly in the code using MyST docstring admonitions (```{warning}, ```{note}, ```{caution}), inline comments, and module-level docstrings for constants that need context.
+Document design decisions, trade-offs, and non-obvious choices in the code: MyST docstring admonitions (```{warning}, ```{note}, ```{caution}), inline comments, and module-level docstrings for constants that need context.

 Example data¶

-Example data everywhere (documentation, docstrings, comments, workflows, test fixtures) must be domain-neutral: cities, weather, fruits, animals, recipes.
-Do not reference the project itself, software engineering concepts, package metadata, or project-internal details.
+Example data everywhere (docs, docstrings, comments, workflows, fixtures) must be domain-neutral: cities, weather, fruits, animals, recipes.
+Do not reference the project, software engineering concepts, or package metadata.
 The reader should understand the example without knowing what the project is.

 File naming conventions¶